 To date, we have financed our operations principally through sale of our equity, payments received from various payers and through borrowings under the Credit Facilities.
-As of March 31, 2022, we had cash and cash equivalents of \$315.9 million.
-We received \$211.0 million of net proceeds received from the Company's IPO and Anthem private placement on May 3, 2021.
+As of September 30, 2022, we had cash and cash equivalents of \$316.9 million.
+This does not include \$62.8 million in cash received on October 11, 2022 from the Centers for Medicare and Medicaid Services as payment for the Company's portion of MSSP shared savings generated in the 2021 performance year, of which approximately \$37.7 million will be disbursed to providers for their participation in MSSP.
+We received \$211.0 million of net proceeds from the Company's IPO and the Elevance Health private placement on May 3, 2021.
 Our cash and cash equivalents primarily consist of highly liquid investments in money market funds and cash.